 The previous methods are not wrong and will give you a good meringue, but for one that is sturdier, and still firm after 24 hours in the refrigerator, follow along here.

-Follow the recipe for meringue in last year’s blog post but try these differences:
+Follow the recipe for meringue in last year’s blog post but note these differences:

 The Bean Liquid